Projects

 At the request of the village elders and the ministry of education and thanks to the Zoe Carss Educational Trust, we have built a new nursery school.
 This was designed with two classrooms and a barrie (verandah) at each end so that the little ones can be outside in all weathers.

-This ensures that children have a good grasp of english, the official language, when they enter primary school.
+Without nursery education the children have no English, the official language, when they enter primary school.

 The Primary School

-There are 860 pupils in primary education but classes are very crowded and there is constant pressure to accept more children as, at present, only 60% go to school.
-In 2006 a new primary classroom building with a teachers office replaced a tarpaulin structure which had been in use since the war.
+There are 1018 pupils in primary education but classes are very crowded and there is constant pressure to accept more children as, at present, only 60% go to school.
+In 2006 a new primary classroom building with a teacher's office replaced a tarpaulin structure which had been in use since the war.

 The Peninsula Secondary School